1587/speaking-exam/00-part5.md

 Think about the past.
 When I was young, I had no money but I was very happy, I had many classmates, many friends, many time, no troubles.

 so,we can see, for example, friendship make people happy, but money can't buy real friendship.

-and to have more money, you must spend much time makeing money , have less time  enjoying life. in china, many software engineer work more than 12 hours a day to maintain a high salary the more money they earn,the less happy they are.
+and to have more money,
+you must spend much time makeing money, have less time enjoying life. in china, many software engineer work more than 12 hours a day to maintain a high salary the more money they earn,the less happy they are.

 therefore , money doesn't means happiness.